public-awesome/stargaze/x/globalfee/spec/02_messages.md

 * Sender is not part of the whitelist configured in the module params
 * Code authorization methods are empty

-This data can also be updated via governance

 ## MsgRemoveCodeAuthorization